nnamon/PracticalRet2Libc/docs/syllabus.md

 regions of memory as non-executable.
 This prevents the processor from executing in these marked regions of memory.

+In the following diagrams, we will be introducing a new indicator colour for the memory regions to denote 'writable and non-executable' mapped regions.
+Firstly, the stack before the read occurs looks like this:

+![Fig 2.1.
+Stack marked non-executable][nx1]

+When we perform the same attack, the buffer is overrun and the saved pointers are overwritten once again.

+![Fig 2.2.
+Attack performed][nx2]

+After the function returns, the program will set the instruction pointer to 0xbfff0000 and attempt to execute the instructions at that address.
+However, since the region of memory mapped at that address has no execution permissions, the program will crash.

+![Fig 2.3.
+Non-executable memory violation][nx3]

+Thus, the attacker's exploit is thwarted.

 ### Address Space Layout Randomisation

 This protection randomises the addresses of the memory regions where the shared libraries, stack, and heap are mapped at.
 The reason for this is to frustrate an attacker since they cannot predict with certainty where their payload is located at and the exploit will not work reliably.

+On the first run of the program, the stack looks like this just before the read:

+![Fig 3.1.
+Initial run 1][aslr1]

+If we terminate the program and run it again, the stack might look like this before the read:

+![Fig 3.2.
+Initial run 2][aslr2]

+Notice how the stack addresses do not stay constant and now have their base values randomised.
+Now, the attacker attempts to re-use their payload from the classic technique.

+![Fig 3.3.
+Classic payload in ASLR][aslr3]

+Notice that the saved return pointer is overwritten with a pointer into the stack at an unknown location where the data is unknown and non-user controlled.
+When the function returns, the program will begin executing unknown instructions at that address (0xbfff0000) and will most likely crash.

+![Fig 3.4.
+Executing in an unknown location][aslr4]

+Thus, it is impossible for an attacker to be able to reliably trigger the exploit using the standard payload.

 ### Stack Canaries